spmallette/java-dse-driver/manual/graph/README.md

 [...]
 ```

-More on how to create and query multi value properties and meta properties in the
+More on how to create and query multi-valued properties and meta-properties is in the
 [Apache Tinkerpop documentation](http://tinkerpop.apache.org/docs/3.2.3/reference/#vertex-properties).

 ### Graph options